ratchet-stpup/CinnamonTools/Applets/0dyseus@QuickMenu/README.md

 - A hotkey can be assigned to open/close the menu.
 - Menu items to .desktop files will be displayed with the icon and name declared inside the .desktop files themselves.
 - The menu can be kept open while activating menu items by pressing **Ctrl** + left click or with middle click.
+- This applet can create menu and sub-menu items even from symbolic links found inside the main folder.

 ## Options